Helping Women in Recovery Create Long-Term Success Stories

 Combined for Success

 The most strategic and cost-effective way to ensure long term success for persons suffering from the challenge of addiction is to partner low-income housing with community-based support services.
 TEC is committed to meet our community’s need for affordable, safe, and sober housing by building and maintaining the Marvel Way Project.

 TEC’s housing complex will break ground in Spring 2021, creating Nevada’s first 42-unit Recovery Housing or “sober living” residence.
 This housing option is for individuals committed to a clean and sober lifestyle.
 TEC will promote a mutually supportive community where individuals can build the life skills necessary to sustain their recovery.
 We believe collaboration is key to creating a successful recovery-based housing program.
 Partnership agreements with healthcare and other treatment providers are already in progress to ensure that sustained supportive housing is established in Reno.

-In addition to providing shelter, the project will provide on-site services, including 12-Step meetings, job training, life skills coaching and related supportive services, as well as referrals to local service organizations to help tenants maintain housing and focus on recovery and self-sufficiency.
+In addition to providing shelter, the project will provide on-site services, including 12-Step meetings, job training, life skills coaching and related supportive services, as well as referrals to local service organizations to help tenants maintain housing, focus on recovery, and self-sufficiency.